Statue of Washakie: Wyoming

-In Cheyenne, Wyoming, a statue of Washakie by McGary (a duplicate of the one in the U.S. Capitol) is at located at the Wyoming State Capitol in Cheyenne.
+In Cheyenne, Wyoming, a statue of Washakie by McGary (a duplicate of the one in the U.S. Capitol) is located at the Wyoming State Capitol in Cheyenne.
 This sculpture was installed in 2001.

 Another statue is at Fort Washakie on the Wind River Indian Reservation, near Fort Washakie, Wyoming.

 Another sculpture by McGary, a 24-foot sculpture entitled Battle of Two Hearts, executed in bronze, was installed at the University of Wyoming campus in Laramie, Wyoming in 2005.
 It depicted a mounted Washakie at the Battle of Crowheart Butte.